mozman/ezdxf/docs/source/dxfinternals/datamodel.rst

     - HEADER section: common settings for the DXF drawing
     - TABLES section: definitions for LAYERS, LINETYPE, STYLES ....
     - BLOCKS section: block definitions and its content
-    - ENTITIES section: model space and paper space content
+    - ENTITIES section: modelspace and paperspace content

 References are realized by simple names.
 The INSERT entity references the BLOCK definition by the BLOCK name, a TEXT entity defines the associated STYLE and LAYER by its name and so on, handles are not needed.
-Layout association of graphical entities in the ENTITIES section by the paper_space tag :code:`(67, 0 or 1)`, 0 or missing tag means model space, 1 means paper space.
+Layout association of graphical entities in the ENTITIES section by the paper_space tag :code:`(67, 0 or 1)`, 0 or missing tag means model space, 1 means paperspace.
 The content of BLOCK definitions is enclosed by the BLOCK and the ENDBLK entity, no additional references are needed.

 A clean and simple file structure and data model, which seems to be the reason why the DXF R12 Reference (released 1992)